ProgramFiles/linux-mint-assets/README.md

 ### Icons

-Icons: via Mint 17 Qiana,
+Icons via Mint 17 Qiana (own installation),
 - all image rights to respective owners where applicable
 - images provided for community use (as is the OS itself)